May 10, 2018, 1:39:16 PM CDT Jun 27, 2024, 10:35:07 AM CDT

 How to protect your family from mosquitos, ticks, and fleas with a list of symptoms to watch for.
 How to protect your family from mosquitos, ticks, and fleas with a list of symptoms to watch for.

-According to a report from the Centers for Disease Control and Prevention (CDC), the number of disease cases from mosquito, tick and flea bites has more than tripled from 2004 to 2016.
+According to a report from the U.S. Department of Health and Human Services and the U.S. Centers for Disease Control and Prevention (CDC), the number of disease cases from mosquito, tick and flea bites doubled from 2001 to 2023.

 Insect-borne illnesses include West Nile virus, Zika virus, Chikungunya virus, Lyme disease, malaria and more.
-Learn more about the best ways to protect your family.
+Learn the signs and symptoms of these illnesses and the best ways to protect your family.

 West Nile virus

-West Nile virus is spread through the bite of an infected mosquito, and is the leading cause of mosquito-borne disease in the U.S. Only one in five people who are bitten by an infected mosquito will develop symptoms.
-These symptoms develop from 2 to 14 days from the time of the bite, and may include:
+West Nile virus is spread through the bite of an infected mosquito.
+It is the leading cause of mosquito-borne disease in the U.S. Most people who are bitten by an infected mosquito will not develop symptoms.
+But if symptoms do appear, they can develop from two to 14 days after the time of the bite.

 • Body aches